TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 There are two types of notifications supported:

-- Global, which are targeted to a FF-A endpoint and can be handled within any of its execution contexts, as determined by the scheduler of the system.
+- Global, which are targeted to an FF-A endpoint and can be handled within any of its execution contexts, as determined by the scheduler of the system.
 - Per-vCPU, which are targeted to a FF-A endpoint and to be handled within a a specific execution context, as determined by the sender.